 Bloat, or gastric dilatation volvulus (GDV), is a very serious and life-threatening medical condition in dogs.
-It occurs when a dog’s stomach expands from gas (that’s the “gastric dilatation” part of the term) and twists or rotates (the “volvulus” part of the term).
-The twisting prevents release of the gas, putting pressure on other organs, and restricting proper blood flow to and from vital parts of the body.
+It occurs when a dog’s stomach expands and twists, putting pressure on other organs, and restricting proper blood flow to and from vital parts of the body.
 Bloat can occur very rapidly in dogs and requires immediate medical attention.
 Even with treatment, one quarter or more of dogs that develop bloat will die.
 All dog owners should be familiar with the signs and symptoms of bloat.

 Causes, Risk Factors, and Controversy

 Still, the science of bloat is not well understood.
-As a result, many pet owners concerned about bloat struggle to determine what they should or shouldn’t do to lower their pet’s risk of bloat.
+As a result, many pet owners concerned about bloat struggle to determine what they should or shouldn’t do to lower their pet’s risk.
 One hotly debated topic is that of elevated food bowls.